sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/210 - table.md

 title: "Table"
 hidden: false
 ---
 Matches tables based on bag-of-words scoring and returns their collated column contents.
+Use the Table method when dealing with tables in the same document type that have a variable number of columns.
+Choose anchor text that precedes the table, for example, a table title.

 Parameters
 =====